drshahizan/software-engineering/materials/module5/p3-struc-model.md

 In this PUML code, we define the classes and their attributes using the `class` keyword followed by the class name and a list of attributes preceded by a `-` symbol.
 We then define the relationships between the classes using the `-->` symbol, and indicate the multiplicity of the relationships using the numbers on each end of the arrow.

-Note that this is just an example of how to represent a university academic course registration system using PUML.
+> Note that this is just an example of how to represent a university academic course registration system using PUML.
 The actual implementation may vary depending on the specific requirements of the system.

+## Domain Model Class Diagram notation

+Domain Model Class Diagram notation is a type of UML (Unified Modeling Language) diagram that is used to represent the conceptual classes and relationships within a domain or subject area.
+The purpose of the Domain Model Class Diagram is to capture the essential concepts and business rules of a system, without including any implementation details.
+It is commonly used in software engineering to create a high-level overview of the domain and to facilitate communication between stakeholders, including developers, business analysts, and users.

+The notation used in a Domain Model Class Diagram includes several key elements:

+1. **Class:** A class is represented by a rectangle with the class name at the top.
+It represents a conceptual entity or object within the domain.
+Attributes are listed within the class, and methods may be included as well.

+2. **Association:** An association represents a relationship between two or more classes.
+It is represented by a line connecting the classes, with optional arrowheads indicating the direction of the relationship.
+Multiplicity and role names may be included as well.

+3. **Aggregation and Composition:** Aggregation and composition are special types of associations that represent a whole-part relationship between classes.
+Aggregation is represented by a diamond-shaped arrowhead on the containing class, while composition is represented by a filled-in diamond.

+4. **Inheritance:** Inheritance represents a specialized relationship between classes, where one class is a subtype of another.
+It is represented by a solid line with an arrowhead pointing from the subtype to the supertype.

+Overall, the Domain Model Class Diagram notation provides a visual representation of the conceptual classes and relationships within a domain, making it easier to understand and communicate the essential concepts of a system.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.